pranjalpruthi/CHITRA-repo/README.md

 CHITRA is a web-based tool for interactive visualization of synteny blocks, chromosomal rearrangements, and breakpoints.

-## Abstract

-CHITRA is a web-based tool designed to bring the complexity of genome organization to life.
-We offer an intuitive interface to visualize:

 Ready to dive in?

 <p align="center">